-This gallery explores the Army’s role in maintaining stability in Europe from the 1700s to the present day.
-It charts the ebb and flow of power and influence, and also demonstrates how fighting on the Continent has impacted the fate of the British Isles.
+Explore the Army’s role in maintaining the balance of power in Europe from the 1700s to the present day.
+And discover how fighting on the Continent has affected the British Isles.

 The German Spring Offensive saw mobile warfare return to the Western Front.
 Despite early gains, the Germans exhausted themselves, setting the stage for a successful Allied counter-offensive.